-During 2020, the Firm transferred \$164.2 billion of investment securities from AFS to HTM for capital management purposes.
-AOCI included pretax unrealized gains of \$5.0 billion on the securities at the dates of transfer.
+During the second quarter of 2021, the Firm transferred \$104.5 billion of investment securities from AFS to HTM for capital management purposes.
+AOCI included pretax unrealized gains of \$425 million on the securities at the date of transfer.

 Unrealized gains or losses at the date of transfer of these securities continue to be reported in AOCI and are amortized into interest income on a level-yield basis over the remaining life of the securities.
 This amortization will offset the effect on interest income of the amortization of the premium or discount resulting from the transfer recorded at fair value.